 When we eat a high-sugar meal (or a savory one that is rich in simple carbohydrates), glucose floods the circulation.
 This can trigger an exaggerated insulin response that quickly turns into acute, reactive hypoglycemia .
 Cells take up a high level of glucose quickly in response to the high-insulin signal, but without a follow-up supply, they suddenly shut down activity.
 When you hear of a “sugar rush” followed by a “crash” in energy and mood, this is the biological reason.

 Alternatively, we can eat meals that contain a balance of fiber, fat, and protein.
 In a healthy balanced meal, simple carbohydrates still provide a little bit of glucose available immediately in the bloodstream.
-Its followed by slow and steady glucose availability as the slower-to-digest macromolecules move through the digestive system.
+It is followed by slow and steady glucose availability as the slower-to-digest macromolecules move through the digestive system.
 There is no rush and crash, just a steady stream of available glucose to be absorbed throughout the body and brain.

-If you notice that your mood and energy levels are sensitive to changes in your blood sugar after eating (or not eating), you may want to talk to your doctor about diabetes and other metabolic conditions.
+If you notice that your mood and energy levels are sensitive to changes in your blood sugar after eating (or not eating), you may want to talk to your doctor about potential metabolic conditions.
 If you are metabolically healthy, and sensitive to blood sugar changes, try carrying healthy snacks.
 Avoid sugar and simple carbs, and eat every two to three hours to maintain balanced blood sugar.

 It sounds counter-intuitive, but many people with chaotic blood sugar levels have had success achieving healthier balance with intermittent fasting.
 If you are interested in reading more, check out our blog article on intermittent fasting for healthy blood glucose balance.